Elementary Education: K-6 Teacher Preparation Concentration, Bachelor of Science

 Liberal Studies Core

-Liberal Studies Core requirements build upon students’ experiences in General Education to provide both breadth and depth to the program to meet program goals. concentration is placed on each area relative to K-6 content standards to assure depth of knowledge in the humanities, social sciences, math, and sciences.
+Liberal Studies Core requirements build upon students’ experiences in General Education to provide both breadth and depth to the program to meet both content and pedagogical standards.

 Education Minor